 Highlights can change your entire look in a good or bad way, depending on how it’s done.
 Many people believe that good highlights can give your hair dimension and enhance your natural beauty.
 Highlights can also frame your face, bring out your eyes and define your cheekbones.
 They have a big influence on your look, so it’s best to get it right!

 Back to Basics

 When choosing the tone of highlights, be sure to stay away from shades that are close to your skin tone as these can clash and take away the focus from your highlights.
-Thicker highlights tend to suit darker hair, while thinner highlights suit lighter hair.
+Thicker streaks tend to suit darker hair, while thinner streaks suit lighter hair.
 Let’s take a look at different shades of hair and which highlights suit them best.